Heroes game

 2) Hero mode

+This mode will challenge you even more as you answer each of the 12 questions per hero in only 30 seconds.
 If you won’t make it, the session will close so you need to try again.

-Also, we will bring new questions, effects, and ranking formats.
+Along with this, we will bring new questions, effects, and ranking formats.
 Isn’t it exciting?

 Would you like to be the first one to try this new feature?
 Join our Discord server and be a beta tester!

-We’d Love to Hear Your Thoughts!
+We’d Love to Hear Your Thoughts

 How did you find the improvement from the first to the second edition of Heroes?
 What lessons have you learned from it?